britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 * Dev
 	* Explicitly UNDECLARE support for GUTENBERG metaboxes so that the NEW TICKET page will render properly even when the GUTENBERG plug-in is installed.
 	* Added a GUTENBERG template for new tickets just in case the GUTENBERG editor ends up being shown for some reason.
-(Under normal circumstances GUTENBERG should not be shown on Awesome Support ticket pages)
+(Under normal circumstances GUTENBERG should not be shown on Awesome Support ticket pages.)
 	* Added a new wp-config option (WPAS_GUTENBERG_META_BOX_COMPATIBLE) to force the GUTENBERG editor to show up on the new ticket page.
 This is to be used strictly for testing only!
 	* Added issuetracking and sla post types to the wpas_is_plugin_page() function.
 	* Made the CHANNEL field available to hooks earlier when adding a ticket.
 	* Added new filter to control whether or not the list of tickets in the user profile widget is shown.
 The filter name is wpas_user_profile_show_tickets.
 	* Added new function for internal use - wpas_get_current_user_role
-	* Add filters to check if user can reply or close a ticket from addons (wpas_user_can_reply_ticket and wpas_user_can_close_ticket)
+	* Add filters to check if user can reply or close a ticket from addons (wpas_user_can_reply_ticket and wpas_user_can_close_ticket.)

 * Fix
 	* Modified install/upgrade routine to check to see if a variable was null before attempting to use it